The Definitive Guide to Learn French Pronunciation

 The letter -h is usually found at the beginning of a word in French.
 The letter -h is neither aspirated nor pronounced.

 The oral vowel -e is the most common silent letter that you will encounter.
-Though e muet is the most common term, e instable is the most accurate.
+Though the e muet is the most common term, e instable is the most accurate.

 Of course, they aren’t the only silent letters in French.
 Silent letters are useful in French.
 For instance, silent letters are needed to refer to plural in French.